CRAJKUMARSINGH/Estimate_Final/ENHANCED_ESTIMATION_SYSTEM.md

 ✅ **Implemented**: The system can automatically find and import estimate files matching the pattern "att*.xlsx" from the attached_assets folder

 ### Enhance Measurements by Adding New Lines
-✅ **Implemented**: Enhanced functionality to add new lines to Excel measurements with proper ID generation and calculations
+✅ **Implemented**: Enhanced functionality to add new lines to Excel measurements with proper ID generation and calculations, automatic reflection in abstracts, and side-by-side sheet arrangement

 ### Update Functionality
 ✅ **Implemented**: Added "Update All Measurements" functionality to recalculate all measurement totals